OpenElectionData/catco-guide/_guide/8-is-it-working.en.md

 * Open rate: This is the rate at which people open your email.
 A healthy and active email list will have around a 20 percent open rate for any given email sent.
 * Click-through rate: This is the rate at which people click on whatever links you put in your emails.
 For emails with a clear call to action, you should expect a click-through rate of 20 percent.
 Most mass emailers will also show you which links were clicked on the most, so you can learn whether placing your call to action at the top or bottom of your email is more effective, or whether there is one link people were more interested in than others, for example.
 * Unsubscribe rate: This is the rate at which people unsubscribe from any given email.
 A normal unsubscribe rate is less than 1 percent per send.
-If you see a sudden spike in unsubscribes, you should figure out whether you’re emailing too often or if your language, tone, or content are alienating your audience.
+If you see a sudden spike in unsubscribes, you should figure out whether you're emailing too often or if your language, tone, or content are alienating your audience.

 ## Google Analytics

 Google Analytics tracks all your web traffic and the behavior of the people who visit your website.
 Once you have a Gmail address, you can use it to open an account at [analytics.google.com](https://analytics.google.com/).
-There you can get a small bit of code that you place into your website (follow Google’s instructions for how to do this), and after that you will be able to track all your web traffic in real time and over time.
+There you can get a small bit of code that you place into your website (follow Google's instructions for how to do this), and after that you will be able to track all your web traffic in real time and over time.
 Be sure to install Google Analytics on your websites from the very beginning -- the analytics cannot collect data on your site from a time before it was installed.

 {% callout title="Using Analytics to Spur Engagement" %}

 In Serbia, the [CRTA](https://crta.rs/en/) team measure their social media impact by tracking Facebook insights, Twitter analytics, Google analytics, and Youtube analytics.
 They employ a media monitoring agency that tracks stories published about them and their work.

-But they don’t just want to measure reach, they want to measure engagement, and so they tracked new engagement metrics in 2018.
+But they don't just want to measure reach, they want to measure engagement, and so they tracked new engagement metrics in 2018.
 The group is calling people to action three times in the lead up to elections, as a way not just to collect and publish data, but to get members of the public engaged in their democracy.
-They asked people to submit information to help with CRTA’s research and to join the election observation mission by volunteering to be an observer (and pass the training to become an observer).
+They asked people to submit information to help with CRTA's research and to join the election observation mission by volunteering to be an observer (and pass the training to become an observer).

 CRTA will be tracking these higher-level commitments over time to see if people are willing to participate, in an effort to grow their base of supporters over time.

 {% endcallout %}

-There is a lot of information available to you in analytics, and you should spend some time exploring it to see what’s available.
-Most of it was designed to help business websites maximize their customers’ experience, but there is still a lot of useful information for civic groups.
+There is a lot of information available to you in analytics, and you should spend some time exploring it to see what's available.
+Most of it was designed to help business websites maximize their customers' experience, but there is still a lot of useful information for civic groups.

 * **Audience:** You can learn about the visitors to your website through the audience features.
 How many unique visitors did you get and how often do they come back?
 How long do they stay on the site and how many pages do they view in a visit?
 What are the demographics of your audience and what are their interests?
 If you were hoping for deep engagement on your website from young men ages 16-26, but your analytics reveal that your primary audience is older women ages 60-75 and they are only staying on the site for an average of 8 seconds, then you may need re-evaluate either the content of your website or the ways that you are promoting it (or both).
 * **Devices and browsers:** Part of the audience information includes what browsers and devices they are using to access your site.
 Be sure that your site is optimized to look its best on the most popular devices and browsers your audience is using.